tinocs/arcadeengine2-2023_p2_team_9/P2_Ajit_Aryan_Journal.md

 **5/26/2023 - home (20 min)**
 Added collision with pipe in enemy class to help goomba collision.
 Adding this to enemy super class makes collsions with other enemies more streamlined.

+**5/30/2023 - school (15min)**
+fixed mario-goomba collision to make it jump when killing goomba. going to try to make it go through after killing it.